inmite/imt-crypted-resources/README.md

 Mobile library and tool for encrypted resources
 ===============================================

-This is a project for utility library and tools for resource encryption on iOS.
-It basically obfuscates resources using a XOR function with a key provided in the binary, drawing resources unreadable for a regular users or modarate attackers.
+This is a project for utility library and tools for resource and data encryption on iOS.
+It basically obfuscates resources using a XOR or AES256 function with a key provided in the binary, drawing resources unreadable for a regular users or modarate attackers.

 How to use
 ----------

-The project contains a simple tool written in Java that can be used to encrypt or decrypt files, as such:
+The project contains a simple tool written in Java that can be used to encrypt or decrypt files using XOR algorithm, as such:

     $ java -jar crypted-resource-java-tool.jar gen 16
     ffa17e84f481201844724a4e1c1b981e